-- You will be introduced to the doctor or nurse performing the test, who will provide an explanation as to what to expect during the test and obtain your informed consent. - You will be seated for the duration of your test. - A cannula, which is a small tube used to take blood samples, will be inserted into a vein in your arm, and an initial blood sample will be taken to measure the baseline level of growth hormone and glucose. - You will then be given a glucose drink, and further blood samples will be taken every 30 minutes for a period of 2 hours to measure your growth hormone and glucose levels.
-Growth hormone levels are normally suppressed by a glucose load, and a lack of suppression therefore indicates that your body is producing too much growth hormone.
+- You will be introduced to the doctor or nurse performing the test, who will provide an explanation as to what to expect during the test and obtain your informed consent. - You will need to lie down on a bed for the duration of your test. - A cannula, which is a small tube used to take blood samples, will be inserted into a vein in your arm, and an initial blood sample will be taken to measure the baseline level of growth hormone. - You will then give you an infusion of arginine through the cannula to stimulate growth hormone production.
+The infusion will take 30 minutes. - Blood samples will be taken from the cannula to measure growth hormone levels every 30 minutes for a period of two and a half hours.